-Tympanostomy tube insertion is not indicated in children with recurrent AOM who do not have MEE in either ear because of the favourable natural history of this condition and good evidence that these children do not have a reduced incidence of AOM after tympanostomy tube insertion.2
+Tympanostomy tube insertion is not indicated in children with recurrent AOM who do not have MEE in either ear because of the

 This contrasts with children who have recurrent AOM associated with unilateral or bilateral MEE who may be offered bilateral tympanostomy tube insertion.
 Persistent MEE may be an indicator of underlying eustachian tube dysfunction that may possibly predispose to future AOM recurrence.
 The other potential benefits of tympanostomy tube insertion are that future episodes may be treated with topical antibiotics rather than systemic, and may be associated with less pain and hearing loss.
 Once again, the possible benefits of surgery need to be weighed against the risks, and caregivers should be involved in the decision-making process.
-Surveillance may be offered if there is uncertainty.2
+Surveillance may be offered if there is uncertainty.